Read-The-Question/rtq-review/src/pages/md/topicpapers/topicpapers_talgebra_6.md

 <div class='workings'>
 <div class='working'>

+Since 4 is an even number, all the multiples 4 will also be even.

-My number must be even since multiple of 4 will be of the form 4a where a is a natural number.
+My number must be even.

 </div>
 </div>